top of page

 Kelly and I look at each other because it’s right around the corner from where we’re sitting.
 Kelly picks up the microphone and answers, “Adam two twelve and two fifteen are right there.”

-The dispatcher comes right back, “There’s a robbery in progress.
+The dispatcher comes back, “There’s a robbery in progress.
 A black male with a gun robbing Majestic liquors.”

 Kelly told the dispatcher to put us on the scene as we screeched out of the parking lot.
 In seconds we came around the corner in time to see a car leaving the store’s parking lot at a high rate of speed.
 A man came running out of the store flagging us down.
 I told Kelly to talk to the man and see if that’s our guy.
 I switched on the red and blue overhead lights and the siren.
 I was pushing the accelerator to the floor hard.
 I called the dispatcher and told her I was in pursuit.
 I was gaining on the bad guy.
 Before Kelly could get the information to me, I figured out this was our guy.
 We’re traveling at a high rate of speed west bound on Lancaster back towards the downtown area.
 As I approach the car the driver sticks his hand out the window with a gun.
 The gun is turned backwards toward me.
 The man isn’t looking but he pulls the trigger.
 I had my window down and with the wind blowing through the car, the lights and siren, I still heard, pop, pop, pop.
 He’s shooting at me!